SaloGastaldi/SaloGastaldi/README.md

 ---

-### 🧪 What I Do
+🧪 What I Do

-I focus on transforming complex biological data into actionable insights through:
+I transform complex biological data into actionable insights by:

-- End-to-end computational workflows for molecular analysis
+- Building end-to-end computational workflows for molecular and omics data analysis
-- Integration of AI models into drug discovery pipelines
+- Integrating AI models into drug discovery pipelines
-- Automation of simulation and data analysis processes
+- Automating simulation and data processing workflows
-- Bridging computational predictions with experimental insights
+- Bridging computational predictions with experimental validation

 ---